New Memos Confirm Russia Probe’s ‘Hyper-Political Bias,’ Fitton Says

 Solomon found that “sources involved in the production, review or investigation” described the memos “to me as ‘damning’ or ‘troubling’ evidence” of anti-Trump bias within the DOJ and FBI “affect[ing] official actions.”

-The memos show FBI agent Peter Strzok, a former FBI counterintelligence chief, as well as former FBI lawyer Lisa Page and other bureau investigators “rushing” to find “‘derogatory’ information from informants or a ‘pretext’ to accelerate the probe and get a surveillance warrant on figures tied to the future president,” Solomon found.
+The memos show FBI agent Peter Strzok, a former FBI counterintelligence chief, along with former FBI lawyer Lisa Page and other bureau investigators “rushing” to find “‘derogatory’ information from informants or a ‘pretext’ to accelerate the probe and get a surveillance warrant on figures tied to the future president,” Solomon found.

-Fitton told Fox News host Pete Hegseth that the memos provide proof of “an out-of-control investigation that is really abusive in its targeting of not only President Trump, but people around him.”
+Fitton told Fox News host Pete Hegseth that the memos provide proof of “an out-of-control investigation that is really abusive in its targeting of not only President Trump, but [also of] people around him.”

 After Carter Page complained to former FBI Director James Comey via letter about a leak indicating the FBI was investigating Page, Strzok wrote to Lisa Page in an email in September 2016, “At a minimum, the letter provides us a pretext to interview.”